Table of Contents

-- Planned images and sources: list at least three specific images for your subsystem, the sources of the image and a short description of the how the image will be used in your subsystem.
+- Planned images and sources: list at least three specific images for your subsystem, the object that will display the image, a short description of the image (3+ words), and where you will get the images.
 For example:

 -Jane standing: standing still when not moving.